python/cpython/Doc/library/numbers.rst

 Implementors should be careful to make equal numbers equal and hash them to the same values.
 This may be subtle if there are two different extensions of the real numbers.
-For example, :class:`rational.Rational` implements :func:`hash` as follows::
+For example, :class:`fractions.Fraction` implements :func:`hash` as follows::

     def __hash__(self):